This page contains toys carrying the trademark of JR monogram in a diamond, having it

 This toy was distinctly remembered by Robert Nicholls, who was on the J Rosenthal (Toys) Ltd sales team in 1967.
 Featuring friction drive, the car's bill opens and closes while it makes a mechanical quacking sound.
 It is 18 cm / 7 1/16 in long, and the duck's head is loose in the box to be push-fitted onto the body.

 Both car and box are marked with (only) the JR diamond, the car also bearing the nr 316 underneath.
-This fits in neatly with the two similar but simpler and smaller Comicars by HSI (see below), so will most likely have been made by this same manufacturer.
+This fits in neatly with the two similar but simpler and smaller Comicars by HSI (see below), so would prove the stock numbers are Rosenthal's and not the manufacturers' numbers.
 There are signs to the left of the JR diamond that would indicate a previous trademark has been removed from the moulds.
+This would likely have been that of Polyline Manufacturers Ltd, who advertised the Quacky Duck Car amongst other toys in 1970 (lefthand page shown in second image here - use your browser's Back button to return to this page).

 Comicars - No. 313, 314, 315